alysl56/LIFE4136-Rot2-Gp3/README.md

 - [alignment1.sh](Project2/alignment1.sh)

-3.Use DESeq2 to analyse differential expression between your conditions We used - [part2_averaged](Project%202/part2_averaged) R script which used the - [averaged1](Project%202/averaged1) file.
+3.Use DESeq2 to analyse differential expression between your conditions We used - [part2_averaged.R](Project%202/part2_averaged.R) script which used the - [averaged1](Project%202/averaged1) file.
 This produced the .tsv files which we used for gene ontology analysis